-Lincoln Law School of San Jose was accredited by the Committee of Bar Examiners of The State Bar of California effective March 14, 2025.
-Lincoln was accredited continuously by the Committee from 1993 through December 31, 2022 (when it became a registered, unaccredited school after a period of probation due to failure to achieve a minimum bar exam pass rate (MPR) of greater than 40%).
-During the period of

-January 1, 2023 through March 13, 2025, Lincoln was registered with the Committee of Bar Examiners as an unaccredited, fixed-facility law school.
+Lincoln Law School of San Jose is accredited by the Committee of Bar Examiners of the State Bar of California, effective March 14, 2025.
+Lincoln was accredited continuously by the Committee from 1993 through December 31, 2022, when the accreditation was terminated by the Committee of Bar Examiners for noncompliance with Rule 4.160(D)(6) Minimum, Cumulative Bar Exam Pass Rate (MPR).
+During the period of January 1, 2023 through March 13, 2025, Lincoln was registered with the Committee of Bar Examiners as an unaccredited, fixed-facility law school.